michaelmarty/UniDec/readme.md

 v.6.0.4

+Added "PyroGlu" option in UPP to automatically account for pyroglutamate formation on sequences that could have it.
+See help file for more information.

-Added del_columns custom field in batch.py.
+Added del_columns custom field in batch.py for those that want to edit the report fields.

 Fixed bug with CDCReader path in ImportWizard.
 Fixed weird bug with compressed mzML files.